eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/1-management-api-overview.md

 > Please note: The namespace `edc` currently is only a placeholder and does not lead to any JSON-LD context definition or vocabulary.
 > This may change at a later date.
 > Please note: In our samples, except from `odrl` vocabulary terms that must override `edc` default prefixing, properties **WILL NOT** be explicitly namespaced, and internal nodes **WILL NOT** be typed, relying on `@vocab` prefixing and root schema type inheritance respectively.

+### More documentation and learning resources

+- MXD
+- Eclipse-EDC Samples
+- E2E-Tutorial on this homepage